TykanN/kpostal/README.md

 By default, it uses the Address Search page hosted on Github.
 It's the easiest way to use it.

-To respond to errors that arise from hosting problems, we also support hosting local server.
+To respond to errors that arise from hosting problems, it also supports hosting local server.

+Kpostal also provides latitude, longitude of the address.
+It uses the free Geocoding services provided by the iOS and Android platforms.
+This means that there are restrictions to their use.
+More information can be found in the [Apple documentation for iOS](https://developer.apple.com/documentation/corelocation/clgeocoder) and the [Google documentation for Android](https://developer.android.com/reference/android/location/Geocoder) and the [geocoding](https://pub.dev/packages/geocoding) plugin.

 Support Null-Safety!